-Shorcan Energy Brokers have several competitors in energy markets in Canada.
+Shorcan Energy Brokers has several competitors in the Canadian crude oil markets.

-Information Services - TMX Datalinx, Alpha, CDS, MX and BOX
+Information Services - TMX Datalinx, Alpha Exchange, CDS, MX and BOX

-Three months ended September 30, 2012 Information services revenue of \$46.9 million
+Three months ended December 31, 2012 Information services revenue of \$47.3 million

-Real-Time Market Data Products- CEG, Level 1 and Level 2 and Alpha Feeds
+Real-Time Market Data Products - CEG, Level 1 and Level 2 and Alpha Exchange Feeds

-Trading activity on Toronto Stock Exchange, TSX Venture Exchange and TMX Select produces a stream of real-time data reflecting orders and executed transactions.
+Trading activity on Toronto Stock Exchange, TSX Venture Exchange, TMX Select and Alpha Exchange produces a stream of real-time data reflecting orders and executed transactions.
 This stream of data is supplemented with value added content (e.g. dividends, earnings) and packaged by TMX Datalinx into real-time market data products and delivered to end users directly or via more than 100 Canadian and global redistributors that sell data feeds and desktop market data.

 We offer our subscribers Level 1 real-time services for Toronto Stock Exchange and TSX Venture Exchange, including NEX and Level 2 real-time services for Toronto Stock Exchange, TSX Venture Exchange and TMX Select.
 Level 1 provides trades, quotes, corporate actions and index level information.
 Level 2 provides a more in-depth look at the order book and allows distributors to obtain Market Book for Toronto Stock Exchange, TSX Venture Exchange and TMX Select.
 Market Book is an end user display service which includes MarketDepth by Price, MarketDepth by Order and MarketDepth by Broker for all committed orders and trades.
 We offer direct data feeds to clients with trading strategies that require lower latency.
-Our TMX Quantum Binary Feed provides clients with predictable latency for Level 1 and Level 2 binary data translated to a standard, high frequency format for Toronto Stock Exchange and TSX Venture Exchange.
+Our TMX Quantum Binary Feed provides clients with predictable latency for Level 1 and Level 2 binary data translated to a standard, highly efficient format for Toronto Stock Exchange, TSX Venture Exchange and TMX Select.
+Alpha Exchange will be available in Quantum Binary Feed format in 2013.